StateSmith/tutorial-3/flashlight/README.md

 You can see this if you open the `LightSm.sim.html` file in your browser and look at the `ON3` state.
 You will see that the transition to `OFF` is guarded by `DO [count <= 0]`.

 ### Polled State Machines
 In case the last section wasn't clear, polled state machines need the `DO` event to be dispatched to them periodically.
-This enables them check guard conditions.
+This enables them to check guard conditions.

 If, however, you want a behavior/transition to be checked for any event/trigger, check out StateSmith [TriggerMaps](https://github.com/StateSmith/StateSmith/issues/161).